Ernest A. Lyon: 1901–1902: Foundation of Maryland school for colored youths and Morgan College

 In 1901, Lyon was the pastor of the John Wesley Methodist Episcopal Church in Baltimore, Maryland.
 That same year he worked as the professor of church history at Morgan College.
 He was among the founders of the Maryland Industrial and Agricultural Institute for Colored Youths, a school for African-American youth in North Laurel, Maryland.
 He later served as the first president of the school.

 1903–1910: Politics and U.S. Ambassador to Liberia

 The civil rights leader Booker T. Washington recommended Lyon to President Theodore Roosevelt, who appointed him U.S. Minister and Consul General to Liberia in 1903.
 He served in this capacity until 1910.
 Following his diplomatic service, he returned to Baltimore to become the minister of Ames Methodist Episcopal Church.

-1911–death
+1911–death: Liberian Consul General to the United States

+In 1911, Lyon was appointed Liberian Consul General to the United States.
+He remained in this position until his death in 1938.
+During his tenure, Liberia paid off its World War I debt to the United States.

 Lyon was "member committee" for the Negro Historical and Industrial Association which "invited President Woodrow Wilson to deliver address on opening day of 50th anniversary exposition and celebration of emancipation at Fort Lee, Virginia."
 Lyons was one of ten people to represent the intellectual contributions of African Americans in an international lecture course hosted by the Maryland State Department of Education in Baltimore.

 In 1915, his office was located at 141 West Hill Street, Baltimore, Maryland.